apintok/pokedex/README.md

 ---

-## Next Steps / Goals :construction:
+## Next Steps / Working on :construction:

 - UI
   - Add functionality to the 'More Info' button;
   - Structure the card to display more information;
   - Change the button 'Catch' positioning;
+  - Implement responsiveness;
+  - ...
 - JS Code
   - Apply a better DRY principle;
-  - Use JS Classes for better data structuring
+  - Use JS Classes for better data structuring;
+  - User input error handling;
+  - Add Axios and async/await for new Promise calls;
+  - From pokemon 650 (included) there are no back images available;
+  - Need to make away of _**greying**_ out the button;
   - ...
+- Problems
+  - If the selected _view_ of the Pokemon is **back** on clicking catch the pokemon will be saved with that img;
+  - ...

+---

+## Errors / Problems :no_entry:

+After installing axios I was prompt with an error in the browser stating that _regenerationRuntime is not defined_.
+I had to install the npm module regeneration-runtime as a dependency in order to fix the problem.